finos/FDC3/docs/agent-bridging/spec.md

         channelsState?: Record<string, Context[]> // see step4
     },
     meta: {
-        /** For a new connection, should be the same as the handshake requestGuid.
+        /** For a new connection, should be the same as the handshake requestUuid.
-         *  Should be the same as the responseGuid for a disconnection.
+         *  Should be the same as the responseUuid for a disconnection.
         */
-        requestGuid: string,
+        requestUuid: string,
-        /** Unique GUID for this message */
+        /** Unique UUID for this message */
-        responseGuid: string,
+        responseUuid: string,
         /** Timestamp at which response was generated */
         timestamp:  date,
     }